iCreateWorks/esigning/README.md

 # e-Sign Microservice

 e-Sign Microservice is an open-source solution that allows businesses to securely sign documents online.
 This service is designed to offer more control, flexibility, and cost savings compared to third-party e-Signing services.
+Here is the article which talks about this implementation in detail: [From Dependency to Autonomy: Building an In-House E-signing Service](https://www.infoq.com/articles/electronic-signing-service-cloud/)

 ## Table of Contents